Ayushsingh20045/Animated-Frontend-design/README.md

 ﻿# Animated-Frontend-design
-note:- this website i was makeing for learning purpose and its not responsive for mobile and tabs.
+note:- This design i was makeing for learning purpose and its not responsive for mobiles and tabs only suitable for laptops.

 visit:https://ayushsingh20045.github.io/Animated-Frontend-design/